EasyPortal-Business-Management-System/EasyPortal-Client/README.md

 <br>

 ## Project Management and Task Delegation
 The team focused on having a strong and straight forward development plan with clear management of the project.
 Sprint one of the project was the intial planning stage and the end was marked with the submission of the Part A documentation.
 Part of this planning process included creating a comprehensive Trello board and clear plan for task delegation.
 The tasks were broken down into the Client and Server buckets, with the vital components of each separated out into smaller action cards.
 Due dates were then assigned to each card based on what was considered most important to do first, or what might take the most time.
 Allocation was fairly straightforward, with each team member taking responsiblity for one side of the project.
+Labels were also used for each card so that it was clear whether the task was associated with the client or server side of the application, as well as the suspected difficulty of the task.

+Each task was allocated an 'Easy', 'Moderate' or 'Difficult' label in order to help prioritise during each stand up.
+Over the course of the project, some tasks were reallocated a new difficulty if it ended up being a more time-consuming piece of work or required additional imput or support from the other team member.

 We decided to use the remaining three weeks of the timeline as the outline for three major sprints to the end of the project.
 Main working days were decided as the Monday, Tuesday and Wednesday of each week, with a morning stand up and afternoon check in.
 Both of these allowed for the opprtunity to review the Trello board, set the task or tasks for the day and discuss any areas of particular difficulty.